-- Write thank you notes to retiring directors of the board. - Write welcome notes to incoming members of the corporation (who are, de facto, the board of directors) and give dates for next Board Meeting and time of orientation for new directors.
+- Write thank you notes to retiring directors of the board and initiate exit interview process (see "Exit Interviews with board members" sub-section within "Board of Directors" section). - Write welcome notes to incoming members of the corporation (who are, de facto, the board of directors) and give dates for next Board Meeting and time of orientation for new directors.